General counsel: Organizations

-Global

-The Association of Corporate Counsel

-The Association of Corporate Counsel ("ACC") has 35,000 general counsel, chief legal officer and other in-house counsel members located in 90 countries.
-ACC was founded as the American Corporate Counsel Association in 1982 and now includes more than 55 chapters, including in Argentina, Canada (four chapters), Europe, Israel, the Middle East and Singapore.
-Members have access to networking opportunities and education events through their regional chapter affiliations as well as global connections across practice area, job title and industry.
-ACC provides members with resources to deliver services and advice to their companies, promotes the value of in-house legal services and advocates on behalf of general counsel.
-For its general counsel and chief legal officer members, ACC hosts roundtables where members discuss current practice trends and issues.

 United States

 The General Counsel Forum

 The Forum is an association of 700 general counsel and senior managing counsel.
 The non-profit organization was founded in the fall of 1998 as the Dallas-Fort Worth General Counsel's Management Practices Forum (“DFWGCMPF”).
 The association is a partnership between in-house members and outside counsel, known as underwriters.
 Members are general counsel and managing counsel of corporations, non-profit organizations and government agencies.
 The mission of the Forum is to improve the professional lives of general counsel and managing counsel through meaningful opportunities for peer-to-peer interaction and knowledge exchange, mentoring through professional development in legal best practices, ethics, governance, and compliance.
 In November 2000, the DFWGCMPF changed its name to The Texas General Counsel Forum, also known as The Forum, and in the following year the Houston Chapter was formed, and then the Austin-San Antonio Chapter was founded.
 In July 2005, the Forum hired a chief executive officer with the mandate to improve the efficiency and effectiveness of the organization, expand membership, and launch the organization nationally.
-In November 2009, the Board of Directors approved expanding the Forum nationally, and dropped the reference to Texas, becoming simply The General Counsel Forum.
+In November 2009, the board of directors approved expanding the Forum nationally, and dropped the reference to Texas, becoming simply The General Counsel Forum.
 In the fall of 2012, the General Counsel Forum founded the Chicago Chapter.